siimon/prom-client/README.md

 ### Usage

 See example folder for a sample usage.
-The library does not bundle any web framework, to expose the metrics just return the metrics() function in the registry.
+The library does not bundle any web framework, to expose the metrics just return the `metrics()` function in the registry.

+#### Usage with Node.js's `cluster` module

+Node.js's `cluster` module spawns multiple processes and hands off socket connections to those workers.
+Returning metrics from a worker's local registry will only reveal that individual worker's metrics, which is generally undesirable.
+To solve this, you can aggregate all of the workers' metrics in the master process.
+See `example/cluster.js` for an example.

+Default metrics use sensible aggregation methods.
+Custom metrics are summed across workers by default.
+To use a different aggregation method, set the `aggregator` property in the metric config to one of 'sum', 'first', 'min', 'max', 'average' or 'omit'.
+(See `lib/metrics/version.js` for an example.)

+If you need to expose metrics about an individual worker, you can include a value that is unique to the worker (such as the worker ID or process ID) in a label.
+(See `example/server.js` for an example using `worker_${cluster.worker.id}` as a label value.)

+Metrics are aggregated from the global registry by default.
+To use a different registry, call `client.AggregatorRegistry.setRegistries(registryOrArrayOfRegistries)` from the worker processes.

 ### API